 Adding a bathroom costs an average of $35,000

-Adding a bathroom can increase your home's value and improve its resale potential.
+Adding a bathroom can provide a 55% ROI and improve your home’s resale potential.

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.